 There is just about every sort of facility you could need at Hung Hom.
 You’ll find a number of ATMs and currency exchange vendors – although rates here are not favorable.
 There are also shops for buying magazines and newspapers – including English language materials – and kiosks to buy snacks.

 There are a handful of electronic left luggage lockers available for storing your suitcases and backpacks.

 Trains at Hung Hom

 Hong Kong and China share an international border and you will need a Chinese visa to take any international train.
-For citizens of most countries Chinese visas cannot be obtained at the border but can be obtained in Hong Kong.
-See Chinese visa in Hong Kong for more details.
+For citizens of most countries, Chinese visas cannot be obtained at the border but can be obtained in Hong Kong.
+Check with your embassy to see if a Chinese visa would get you into Hong Kong.
 All customs and passport checks are carried out in Hung Hom.

 Tickets to Guangzhou and other destinations in Guangdong can be bought on the day at Hung Hom station (you will need to show a valid Chinese visa).
 Trains are frequent, at least hourly, and rarely full unless it is rush hour on a Friday.
 You can also purchase tickets online via the English language MTR website.

 Tickets to Beijing and Shanghai are a little trickier.
 You’ll need to book at least a couple of days in advance.
 Trains can sometimes be full, especially during holidays.
 Tickets can be purchased from Hung Hom Station, or from travel agents in the city, such as China Travel Service (CTS).